 Ceilings

 Repair category 1

-Notes Textured coatings were noted to ceiling areas.
+Notes Some cracked ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.
+Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
 We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed and the material handled by a competent contractor only.